GuillaumePv/lowbeta_cryptocurrency/Readme.md

 pip3 install -r requirements.txt
 ```

-5) select the environment variable in the config.py file
+5) Go to config.py in the project folder with your IDE and modify the environment variables (optional)

-6) run the project
+6) Run the project from the terminal

+Go into the project folder and run the following command

 ```bash
 ./launch.sh
 ```

 ### Run the dashboard only

+Go into the project folder and run the following command

 ```bash
 python3 dashboard.py